The Mung bean, scientific name Vigna radiata, is commonly grown as a sprout.

-Mung bean seeds are usually green or brown, but some tropical varieties are yellow, and they are normally half the diameter of a soybean seed.
+Mung bean seeds are usually green or brown, but some tropical varieties are yellow, and they are normally half the diameter of a soybean (Glycine max) seed.

-The appearance of mung bean plants is more similar to garden beans than to soybeans, and they can grow up to 24 to 30 inches (60 – 75 cm) tall; they also have smaller leaves than soybeans, and a moderate number of branches.
+The appearance of mung bean plants is more similar to garden beans than it is to soybeans.
+They can grow up to 24 to 30 inches (60 – 75 cm) tall; they also have smaller leaves than soybeans, and a moderate number of branches.

 The color of the pods turns darker as they mature, making it easy for growers to known when harvesting time is nearing.